Treats cancer of the ovary, lungs, and cervix.

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to topotecan.
-You should not receive this medicine if you have severe bone marrow depression, or if you are pregnant or breastfeeding.
+You should not receive this medicine if you are pregnant or if you have had an allergic reaction to topotecan or have severe bone marrow depression (low blood counts).